Cycle Access Fund strand 4: Repairs FAQs

 Return to top

-No. For the scheme to reach as many people as possible we would encourage that only one cycle can be repaired per person.
-However, if a parent/guardian brings in individual bikes for their family, you will be able to service them all.
+No. For the scheme to reach as many people as possible we would encourage only one cycle be repaired per person.
+However, if a parent/carer brings in multiple individual bikes for their family, you can service them all using CAF grant funding.
+You know your community best and we trust your professional judgement of their needs.

 Return to top

-Any additional costs are not covered by the Cycle Access Fund.
+£100 is the maximum cost for parts and labour - per bike repair - that the Cycle Access Fund can support.
+Any additional costs above £100 are not covered by the Cycle Access Fund.
 We recommend that all repair costs are agreed in advance with the customer.

 Return to top

-11. Can the customer use the funding for other purchases, such as bike upgrades or accessories?
+8. Can the customer use this strand of funding for other purchases, such as bike upgrades or accessories?

-No. The Cycle Access Fund can only be used for costs directly associated with repair and maintenance (for example labour and parts).
+No. The Cycle Access Fund can only be used for costs directly associated with repair (e.g. labour and parts).
 It cannot be transferred to other purchases.

 Return to top